heremaps/here-data-sdk-typescript/docs/read-from-index-layer.md

 ## Get partition metadata from an index layer

-Partition metadata from [index layer](https://developer.here.com/documentation/data-user-guide/portal/layers/layers.html#index-layers) consists of the following information about the partition:
+Partition metadata from an [index layer](https://developer.here.com/documentation/data-user-guide/portal/layers/layers.html#index-layers) consists of the following information about the partition:

 - ID (data handle)
 - Data size